 The default P4PORT setting used by the SDP is instance666.
 For example, instance 1 runs on port 1666.
 Each Perforce instance uses its hostname as an identifying name; this identification is used for replicated servers.
-This can easily be changed in /p4/common/bin/p4\vars.
+This can easily be changed in /p4/common/bin/p4_vars.

-For any instances that are named rather than numbered, the must /p4/common/bin/p4\vars file must be customized to assign a numeric P4PORT value to each named instance.
+For any instances that are named rather than numbered, then the /p4/common/bin/p4_vars file must be customized to assign a numeric P4PORT value to each named instance.